Do I have to buy a ukulele before I can come to one of your lessons?

 Can I bring my son/daughter/grandchild to lessons?

-The sessions are aimed at adults.
+The sessions are aimed at adults and take place during school time.
 You may be able to bring a child with you by arrangement, provided they are at least 8 years old and remain under your supervision at all times.
-They may not be left unattended.
-Rosemary cannot take responsibility for children.
+I have enhanced DBS clearance and can offer private lessons for children.

 Can I take grade exams on the ukulele?